kharrigian/ehr-stigma/README.md

 If you encounter issues with the code in this repository, we encourage you to open a new GitHub issue or contact us directly via [email](mailto:kharrigian@jhu.edu).
 We will be more than happy to help you get up and running with our code, models, and data.

+## Status

+*Last Updated*: June 25, 2023

+Annotations and models will be published through the [PhysioNet](https://physionet.org) platform.
+Our submission is currently under review by the platform's editors.
+References to the project within this README and other files of this repository are currently non-functional placeholders.

+To receive notice regarding the availability of annotations and models, please consider submitting an email address to [this form](https://forms.gle/p6prTDDTwXbYUJhw8).
+We will notify you as soon the assets are approved.

+If you haven't already, we encourage you to use this time to complete PhysioNet's credentialing process.
+This includes submitting documents which confirm you have completed appropriate human subjects IRB training.

 ## Resources

 This repository only provides an API for interacting with our data and models.
 The actual data (including annotations) and models are *not* hosted natively within this repository.
 To access these resources, you must first go through the appropriate credentialing process on [PhysioNet](https://physionet.org).
 Once you have signed our usage agreement on PhysioNet, you can make full use of our toolkit.